 Let’s not be so quick to point the mirror at others and neglect looking into the mirror ourselves.
 After all, it’s easier to help others if we remove the “logs” in our own lives first (Matthew 7:3-5).
 It’s important to look into the mirror often, but it’s even more important to change the flaws we see.
 If we looked in a physical mirror and saw broccoli stuck in our teeth, an unruly clump of hair sticking out, or part of our clothing out of line, we would quickly fix it.
 If we look into the Scriptural mirror and see something off, let’s be sure we fix this as well.

 Both physically and spiritually, let’s take a look at the mirror and make the proper adjustments.
-Let’s commit ourselves to being both “hearers and doers” of the word after looking in the mirror.
+Let’s commit ourselves to be both “hearers and doers” of the word after looking in the mirror.
 Doing so would show great wisdom on our part and will reap eternal rewards (Matthew 7:21-27).